Soft and delicious English rhubarb custard pudding to celebrate the season. A Nigella Lawson recipe. Sweet and tangy, light and refreshing.

 - 4 egg yolks

-- Clean the rhubarb and chop into small pieces, about 3 cm/ 1.2 inch.
-Place in a pot and add the water and 100 g sugar.
-Cover, bring to a boil and cook for about 5 minutes until the rhubarb turns to pulp.
+- Prepare rhubarb: Clean and chop into small pieces, about 3 cm/ 1.2 inch.
+Place in a pot and add the water and 100 g/ 3.5 oz/ ½ cup sugar.
+Cover, bring to a boil, and simmer on low heat for about 5 minutes.
 Strain through a sieve, but don't push through the strainer.

 - Preheat the oven to 160 degrees Celsius/ 320 degrees Fahrenheit.

 - Bake for 45 minutes to 1 hour.
-It is done when the top of the custard is quivering to the touch but not liquid.
-Take the custard out of the water and let stand for a while before eating, it will continue setting while it stands.
+It is done when the top of the custard is quivering to the touch, but it is not liquid.
+Take the custard out of the water and let it stand for a while before serving; it will continue setting while it stands.